Sparticuz/chromium/README.md

 ### Can I use ARM or Graviton instances?

 YES!
-Starting at Chromium v135, @sparticuz/chromium includes an arm64 pack.
+Starting at Chromium v135, arm64 binaries are available as a Lambda layer zip and a pack tar in each [GitHub release](https://github.com/Sparticuz/chromium/releases).

+> **Note:** The npm package (`@sparticuz/chromium`) includes only x64 binaries.
+For arm64, use the `@sparticuz/chromium-min` package and then use one of these options:
+>
+> - **Lambda layer** — download `chromium-VERSION-layer.arm64.zip` from the release and upload it as a Lambda layer
+> - **Remote pack** — host `chromium-VERSION-pack.arm64.tar` at an HTTPS URL and pass it to `chromium.executablePath("https://example.com/chromium-pack.arm64.tar")`

 ### Can I use Google Chrome or Chrome for Testing?
 What is chrome-headless-shell?